Payum/Payum/docs/gateways/commands.md

 // Headless.
 No token was ever minted.
 CaptureCommand::forPayment($payment);

 // Partial capture.
-The amount is in minor units, as on PaymentInterface.
+A Money says which currency it is in; an int is minor units of the payment's.
+CaptureCommand::forToken($token, amount: Money::USD(500));
 CaptureCommand::forToken($token, amount: 500);

 // An idempotency key, for PSPs that accept one, so a retry cannot double-charge.